muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1326
 * Very long run in the editor.
 I need to sleep.
 * What happens?
+* Terminated after 25e6 steps.
+Results are unuseable.
+* Discussion:
+  * The agent knows own and target position.
+  * This should be a very easy problem to solve.
+  * Currently using: LSTM and dense reward.

+## 1327
+* Short run ...
+* reward = 1 - dist_normal

 ##
 * Remove door reward?
 Change scale?